 To get you started on the right track, here are some resources designed to accelerate your job search:

-- How to target & apply for jobs - is a short, easy-to-follow workbook which will help you get smarter in your job search targeting
+- How to target & apply for jobs - a short, easy-to-follow workbook to help you target job applications more effectively

-- 100 Executive Job Search Tips - offers a step-by-step approach to succeeding in the executive job market
+- 100 Executive Job Search Tips - an essential guide to standing out in the executive job market

 Now, here's our top ten list of UK-based recruitment agencies to help with your next steps:

 Michael Page - With more than 35 years of experience, Michael Page International is one of the world’s leading recruitment businesses.
 Complete with its uncommonly personalized service, an iPhone app and a full corporate social responsibility programme, this is truly a recruitment agency for the 21st century.
 From accounting to secretarial, Michael Page works with a huge diversity of clients to source permanent, contract, temp and interim talent in practically every sector imaginable.